Last updated: March 2022

 WHAT ARE MY RIGHTS?

-– The right of access
+Your right of access

-– The right to rectification
+Your right to rectification

-– The right to restrict processing
+Your right to restriction of processing

-– The right to data portability
+Your right to data portability

 CAN I COMPLAIN ABOUT HOW YOU ARE USING MY PERSONAL DATA?

 If you think we are handling your data incorrectly you should approach us in the first instance and we will do everything possible to rectify the situation.
 If you are not happy with our response you have a right to contact the supervisory authority, in this case the Information Commissioner’s Office.
 You can lodge a complaint through their website here and in turn, they will deal with it.